 Justin received a B.A. from Harvard College in African-American Studies, an M.Sc. from the London School of Economics in City Design and Social Science, a J.D. from Columbia Law School, and a Ph.D. in Urban Planning from the Columbia Graduate School of Arts and Sciences.
 For most of the past two decades, he has volunteered teaching in jails or prisons, and he has co-founded volunteer teaching programs at Boston’s Suffolk County House of Correction; New York City’s Riker’s Island Correctional Facility; and the federal Metropolitan Correctional Center in Manhattan.

 He currently serves as a Fair Housing and Community Development Consultant to the Fair Housing Justice Center in New York.
 He also currently co-edits, with Ingrid Gould Ellen, the online discussion about racial and economic segregation at The Dream Revisited.
+He is an affiliate of MIT's Women's and Gender Studies program, a member of the Steering Group of the Inter-University Consortium on Migration, and a member of the faculty council of the MIT Community Innovators Lab.
+In 2016, he was awarded the departmental teaching award by DUSP's students.

 Areas of Interest